 Note: We are no longer accepting applications for operating grants.
 The window to apply ended September 1st.
+Future grant cycles are unlikely to include operating support.

 Through our partnership with the City of Omaha, we are excited to be offering one-time ARPA operating grants in the Fall 2023 Development and Preservation Fund cycle.